-Within her college, Dr. Bailey teaches energy related courses, and serves as a mentor and advisor to undergraduate and graduate mechanical engineering students who are involved in her research.
-She is actively involved in curricular development and assessment activities ranging from individual courses to college and institute wide programs.
-Dr. Bailey and her graduate students conduct research in Thermodynamic analyses of complex, energy intensive systems such as coal-fired power plants and commercial refrigeration plants.
-Professor Bailey further explores the area of Thermodynamics as co-author on a major engineering textbook, Fundamentals of Engineering Thermodynamics, currently in its seventh edition with Drs.
+Within her college, Dr. Bailey teaches thermodynamics related courses, and serves as a mentor and advisor to undergraduate and graduate mechanical engineering students who are involved in her research.
+She has been actively involved in curricular development and assessment activities ranging from individual courses to college and institute wide programs.
+Dr. Bailey and her students conduct research in Thermodynamic analyses of complex, energy intensive systems.
+Professor Bailey further explores the area of Thermodynamics as co-author on a major engineering textbook, Fundamentals of Engineering Thermodynamics, currently in its eighth edition with Drs.
 Moran, Shapiro, and Boettner, used worldwide in over 250 institutions.

-In addition to technical scholarship areas, Dr. Bailey is directly engaged in research related to gender within engineering and science through the NSF Pathways Project (NSF 0827490) which is a cross-university research effort investigating the hypothesis that women’s participation in formal undergraduate engineering programs that provide work experiences while enrolled (e.g., cooperative education) leads to enhanced self-efficacy and an increased likelihood of retention through graduation.
+In addition to technical scholarship areas, Dr. Bailey is directly engaged in research related to gender within engineering and science through the NSF Pathways Project (NSF 0827490) where she serves as the university lead in this cross-university research effort investigating the hypothesis that women’s participation in formal undergraduate engineering programs that provide work experiences while enrolled (e.g., cooperative education) leads to enhanced self-efficacy and an increased likelihood of retention through graduation.
+Bailey is also involved with Engineering Education related research serving as a co-PI on two projects: TEAK Project: Students as Teachers (NSF 0737462) and the NSF Research Initiation Grant: E4 - Enhanced Engineering Education and Engagement (NSF 1137106).

 Selected Recent Publications and Presentations